vstinner/misc/cpython/pep-coordinated-python-release.rst

-When Python evolves, new ways emerge inevitably. ``DeprecationWarning`` are emitted to suggest to use the new way, but many developers ignore these warnings, which are silent by default (except in the ``__main__``
+When Python evolves, new ways emerge inevitably. ``DeprecationWarning`` are emitted to suggest to use the new way, but many developers ignore these warnings which are silent by default.
-module: see the `PEP 565 <https://www.python.org/dev/peps/pep-0565/>`_).
-Some developers simply ignore all warnings when there are too many warnings, and so only bother with exceptions when deprecated code is removed.

-Sometimes, supporting both ways has a minor maintenance cost, but developers prefer to drop the old way to clean up the code.
+Sometimes, supporting both ways has a minor maintenance cost, but Python core developers prefer to drop the old way to clean up the code.
 Such kind of change is backward incompatible.

-Some developers can take the end of the Python 2 support as an opportunity to push even more incompatible changes than usual.
+More incompatible changes than usual should be expected with the end of the Python 2 support which is a good opportunity to cleaning up old Python code.

-Adding an opt-in backward compatibility prevents to break applications and allows developers to continue to do such cleanup.

 Distributed CI?
 ===============

-Checking if projects are running well on the master branch of Python may be automated using a distribured CI.
+Checking if projects of the curated list are running well on the master branch of Python can be automated using a distribured CI.

 Existing CIs using by each projects can be used.

-New CIs might be added.
+New CIs can be added for projects which are not tested on the next Python yet.

 References